UPDATED NOV 1, 2019

 When you’re up for a slightly more adventurous run, cross the Queensboro Bridge to Roosevelt Island (or subway there on the F).
 The island is situated right between Manhattan and Queens, and is encircled by a 3.8-mile running path.
 On the island, you’ll pass cool spots like an abandoned smallpox hospital (not creepy at all) and a pretty stone lighthouse.

 If you live in the Bronx or are down to make the trek north, this park has tons of options.
-There are the three- and five-mile loops on the cross-country running trail (fair warning: they’re tough), and a quarter-mile track at the Van Cortlandt Stadium.
+There are the three- and six-mile loops on the cross-country running trail (fair warning: they’re tough), and a quarter-mile track at the Van Cortlandt Stadium.
 The park itself is huge, with a golf course, lake, forests, and a nature center, and plenty of pathways winding throughout if you’d rather run your own course.

 If you’re looking for a beachside run in New York, Staten Island’s 2.5-mile boardwalk is your best bet.
 Take the free ferry from Whitehall Terminal in lower Manhattan, and run to Miller Field or the Verrazano-Narrows Bridge, the legendary starting point for the iconic New York City Marathon.
 That amazing view you’ll see is called “the Atlantic Ocean”, and the path is flat and wide throughout.
 Plus, the people-watching is on-point.